No booking fees on the app

 How much does it cost for a train from London Bridge to London Charing Cross?

-Ticket prices from London Bridge to London Charing Cross average around €5.17, but vary based on travel dates and ticket flexibility.
-To see the exact fare for your trip, please perform a search with your preferred dates.
+The average ticket fare from London Bridge to London Charing Cross is about €4.92, but prices are dynamic.
+The final cost depends on when you book, when you travel, and ticket flexibility.
+To find the exact cost for your journey, please search with your travel dates.

 What is the best way to travel from London Bridge to London Charing Cross by train?